saeed108/Ghost/README.md

 This project focuses on streamlining the development, testing, and deployment processes of the Ghost open-source blogging platform using a comprehensive set of DevOps tools.
 The main objective is to enhance efficiency and reliability through automation, leveraging tools like GitHub, Terraform, Ansible, Docker, and various monitoring solutions.

 ## Introduction
-- **Background**: Chosen for its efficiency and suitability for DevOps practices, Ghost runs on Node.js, promoting fast, scalable deployments and community-driven improvements.
+- Background: Chosen for its efficiency and suitability for DevOps practices, Ghost runs on Node.js, promoting fast, scalable deployments and community-driven improvements.
-- **Purpose**: To automate the complete lifecycle of the Ghost application from integration to deployment, ensuring seamless updates and scalability.
+- Purpose: To automate the complete lifecycle of the Ghost application from integration to deployment, ensuring seamless updates and scalability.
-- **Scope**: The project uses an integrated suite of technologies to manage and automate tasks efficiently.
+- Scope: The project uses an integrated suite of technologies to manage and automate tasks efficiently.

 ## Method and Implementation
-- **Tools**:
+- Tools:
-  - **GitHub Actions**: Manages CI/CD workflows, automating deployments and testing.
+  - GitHub Actions: Manages CI/CD workflows, automating deployments and testing.
-  - **Terraform**: Provides infrastructure as code, enhancing consistency across environments.
+  - Terraform: Provides infrastructure as code, enhancing consistency across environments.
-  - **Ansible**: Automates configuration and management of monitoring tools and updates.
+  - Ansible: Automates configuration and management of monitoring tools and updates.
-  - **Docker**: Ensures consistent environments across development, testing, and production through containerization.
+  - Docker: Ensures consistent environments across development, testing, and production through containerization.

 ## Accessibility
-- Manage configurations and CI/CD processes via the [GitHub Repository](https://github.com/saeed108/Ghost/).
+- Manage configurations and CI/CD processes via https://github.com/saeed108/Ghost/

 ## Monitoring and Observability
-- **Tools**: Utilizes Prometheus for system monitoring and Grafana for visualization, providing insights into system health and performance.
+- Tools: Utilizes Prometheus for system monitoring and Grafana for visualization, providing insights into system health and performance.
-- **Accessibility**:
+- Accessibility:
   - Prometheus
   - Grafana Dashboard: Node Exporter Full - Available on the server